Alexander the Great: Division of the Macedonian Empire

 Alexander's death was so sudden that when reports of his death reached Greece, they were not immediately believed.
 Alexander had no obvious or legitimate heir, his son Alexander IV by Roxane being born after Alexander's death.
 According to Diodorus, Alexander's companions asked him on his deathbed to whom he bequeathed his kingdom; his laconic reply was "tôi kratistôi"—"to the strongest".
 Another theory is that his successors wilfully or erroneously misheard "tôi Kraterôi"—"to Craterus", the general leading his Macedonian troops home and newly entrusted with the regency of Macedonia.

-Arrian and Plutarch claimed that Alexander was speechless by this point, implying that this was an apocryphal story.
+Arrian and Plutarch claimed that Alexander was speechless by this time, implying that this was an apocryphal story.
 Diodorus, Curtius and Justin offered the more plausible story that Alexander passed his signet ring to Perdiccas, a bodyguard and leader of the companion cavalry, in front of witnesses, thereby nominating him.

-Perdiccas initially did not claim power, instead suggesting that Roxane's baby would be king, if male; with himself, Craterus, Leonnatus, and Antipater as guardians.
+Perdiccas initially did not claim power, instead suggesting that Roxane's baby would be king, if male, with himself, Craterus, Leonnatus, and Antipater as guardians.
 However, the infantry, under the command of Meleager, rejected this arrangement since they had been excluded from the discussion.
 Instead, they supported Alexander's half-brother Philip Arrhidaeus.
 Eventually, the two sides reconciled, and after the birth of Alexander IV, he and Philip III were appointed joint kings, albeit in name only.

-Dissension and rivalry soon affected the Macedonians, however.
+Dissension and rivalry soon affected the Macedonians.
 The satrapies handed out by Perdiccas at the Partition of Babylon became power bases each general used to bid for power.
-After the assassination of Perdiccas in 321 BC, Macedonian unity collapsed, and 40 years of war between "The Successors" (Diadochi) ensued before the Hellenistic world settled into four stable power blocs: Ptolemaic Egypt, Seleucid Mesopotamia and Central Asia, Attalid Anatolia, and Antigonid Macedon.
+After the assassination of Perdiccas in 321 BC, Macedonian unity collapsed, and 40 years of war between "The Successors" (Diadochi) ensued before the Hellenistic world settled into three stable power blocs: Ptolemaic Egypt, Seleucid Syria and East, and Antigonid Macedonia.
 In the process, both Alexander IV and Philip III were murdered.